-Real estate agents preparing homes for sale understand that certain elements are more important than others when it comes to effectively marketing properties.
-To create ‘curb appeal’ realtors work with sellers to make key upgrades and pay attention to particular details about the way their listings look.
-Other imperfections are left-alone without seeming to impact buyers’ impressions at all.
+Real estate agents preparing homes for sale understand that certain elements are more important than others when effectively marketing properties.
+To create curb appeal, realtors work with sellers to make key upgrades and pay attention to particular details about how their listings look.
+Other imperfections are left alone without seeming to impact buyers’ impressions.

-Perception is an individual concern, flavored by experiences and personal notions about what looks good and what doesn’t.
-Despite differences in the way we view attractiveness; however, we tend to process information in similar ways.
-The key to effective packaging is to strike positive chords for a wide cross-section of people, standing out for all the right reasons.
+Perception is an individual concern flavored by experiences and personal notions about what looks good and what doesn’t.
+Despite differences in the way we view attractiveness.
+However, we tend to process information in similar ways.

 Logos and other printed graphics contribute to attractive packaging, distinguishing particular products from others that surround them on store shelves.
-Bold, metallic accents and holographic effects are also used to set packages apart, adding to branding opportunities for products that become associated with particular styles of packaging.
+Bold, metallic accents and holographic effects are also used to set packages apart, adding to branding opportunities for products associated with particular packaging styles.

 Unique packaging add-ons help products stand out too.
 Secondary packaging that bundles multiple items into single units, for example, provides additional surfaces for highlighting product features and creates distinct multi-piece presentations.

-Using emerging technology and materials for packaging is a great way to draw positive attention to your brand.
+Using emerging technology, packaging trends, and the latest packaging materials is a great way to draw positive attention to your brand.
 By matching packaging styles and materials to the merchandising requirements of your product niche, contract packagers stay within the range of accepted standards, helping you stand out for all the right reasons.